-An Approved Arrangement is a documented food safety management system, typically a manual, which describes how an establishment manages food safety and traceability.
+An AA is a documented food safety management system, which describes how an establishment manages food safety and traceability.

 - management of food safety and suitability

 - product standards

 - trade description

 Most establishments document their AA to correspond with these schedules.

 Checklists are available for anyone interested in becoming an export registered establishment.
 These documents explain each of the schedule topics in more detail and should be read in conjunction with the Export Control Orders.